Chartrnh/Charlotte_Poforlio-/README.md

 The data will be collected from the Island - a virtual simulation of human population that has been developed to support learning and teaching in experimental design, epidemiology and statistical reasoning.
 These simulated islanders will be asked a simple question of how much they spend on a meal, followed some personal questions about theit income, workclass, education and we will use the data to predict individual spending on food and its pattern.

-# Topic: What is the fittiest machine? - Project Overview
+# Topic: What is the optimal machine? - Project Overview
 - Gathered data from simulated islanders using one question
 - Used 10-fold Cross Valuation to set up 10 sets of training data and validating data
 - Calculated Mean Squared Prediction Error (MSPE) and drawed its distribution on boxplot based on each type of model and training-validating set we attempt to fit